-- Evacuation affects people with disabilities and other access and functional needs in what way? (page 5) 3. - a.
-Disrupts normal routines - b.
-Loss of comfort level in familiar surroundings - c.
-Loss of availability to needed accommodations or equipment - Possible loss of access to their support system d. - e.
-All of the above - 4.
-All people with disabilities have the same needs.
-(Introduction page) - a.
+3. Evacuation affects people with disabilities and other access and functional needs in what way?

+- All people with disabilities have the same needs. - a.
 True b.
-False - 5.
-Individuals may have only one disability, but they also may have more than one, including a physical, cognitive and/ or emotional disability.
-(Introduction page) - a.
+False - Individuals may have only one disability, but they also may have more than one, including a physical, cognitive and/ 5. or emotional disability. - a.
 True b.
-False - What are some ways that you can identify whether you need to seek additional assistance? (page 6) 6. - a.
+False - What are some ways that you can identify whether you need to seek additional assistance?
+6. - a.
 If you believe the shelter resident needs immediate medical assistance - b.
 If the needs are beyond your role, training, and comfort level - c.
 If the needs require additional resources such as supplies or equipment - d.
 All of the above - 7.
-If the shelter resident that you are assisting needs medical help that you cannot provide, you should: (page 6) - a.
+If the shelter resident that you are assisting needs medical help that you cannot provide, you should: - a.
 If there is an immediate need, send someone for the Medical Services staff or Shelter Manager, while I stay with the resident - b.
 If the needs are not immediate, I should speak to the Medical Services staff or Shelter Manager about my concerns - c.
 Ask the Shelter Manager or Medical Services staff if there are other resources available - d.
-All of the above
+All of the above - Give a few examples of positive phrases that you should keep in mind when speaking about or to someone with a 8. disability.